Topological Learning in Multi-Class Data Sets: Introduction

-In particular, we show that the geometric structure of the data sets in question is topologically simple, exhibiting an easily identifiable non-linear boundary between the classes of data.
-By constructing a topological cover for the data, we are able to classify testing instances at nearly the level of accuracy of a DNN (88\% vs. 89\% and identical 96\% respectively).
-We relate these results on large data sets to the deeper results on the smaller data set generated by \textit{Math Dice Jr.}, showing that the layers of the neural network have specific effects on the homology type of the data.
-This suggests that DNN classifiers work by attempting to simplify the topological structure of the data, which in our analysis implies easy (linear) separability.
-Our work hinges on a simplicial representation of the underlying data set, which can then be analyzed with tools from computational topology.
-The analysis in this paper focuses on binary classification \cite{KS17} though the method we propose is valid for an arbitrary number of classes.
-We do not consider more general approximation problems \cite{EPGB21} that can be solved with DNN's.
-Extending results from this work to more general approximation problems is left for future work.
-This work is part of a larger effort by mathematicians to understand neural networks using topological methods \cite{HS17,GL22}.
-In particular, this work is complementary to the work by Naitzat, Zhitnikov and Lim \cite{NZL20} who study the impact of neural network layers on the topological structure of data in classification problems.
-Their approach is to use persistent homology, whereas we draw inspiration from computational topology but define a specific topological structure that respects class information.
+This work is complementary to the work by Naitzat, Zhitnikov and Lim \cite{NZL20} who study the impact of neural network layers on the topological structure of data in classification problems.
+Their approach uses persistent homology, whereas we draw inspiration from computational topology but define a specific topological structure that respects class information.
 Results in this paper are also related to work on the performance of deep learning as interpreted using differential topology and manifold learning.
 This is studied extensively by Buchanan, Gilboa and Wright \cite{BGW20} and Cohen et al. \cite{CCLS20}.

-The remainder of this paper is organized as follows: In \cref{sec:Algorithm} we discuss the computational topology algorithms used throughout this paper.
-We study the problem of learning in Math Dice Jr. and show that training failures are correlated with the topological complexity of the underlying data set in \cref{sec:MathDiceResults}.
-In \cref{sec:PhysicsSets}, we apply this analysis to two physical data sets and show that deep learning is explained by topological simplicity.
+The remainder of this paper is organized as follows: In \cref{sec:TopModel,sec:ClassAlg} we discuss the computational topology algorithms used in this paper.
+We provide detailed experimental results on topological classification for multiple data sets in \cref{sec:TopClassRes}.
+We study the problem of learning in the Math Dice Jr. and show that training failures are correlated with the topological complexity of the underlying data set in \cref{sec:MathDiceJr}.
+We then validate the hypotheses set forth in \cref{sec:MathDiceJr} using a secondary data set in \cref{sec:Carpet}.
 Conclusions are presented in \cref{sec:Conclusions}.
-In \cref{sec:Integer} and \cref{sec:MoreDNN} we show how to use geometric information to construct neural networks that learn Math Dice Jr.